MicrosoftDocs/VBA-Docs/api/Excel.ChartGroup.DropLines.md

 ## Example

-This example turns on drop lines for chart group one in Chart1, and then sets their line style, weight, and color.
+This example turns on drop lines for chart group one on Chart1, and then sets their line style, weight, and color.
 The example should be run on a 2D line chart that has one series.

 ```vb
 With Charts("Chart1").ChartGroups(1)